Aircoookie/WLED/CONTRIBUTING.md

 <!-- This is an HTML comment -->
 ```

-There is no set character limit for a comment within a line,
+There is no hard character limit for a comment within a line,
-though as a rule of thumb you should wrap your comment if it exceeds the width of your editor window.
+though as a rule of thumb consider wrapping after 120 characters.
 Inline comments are OK if they describe that line only and are not exceedingly wide.